klandestino/cursorial/readme.txt

 								'optional' => false,
 								'overridable' => true
 							),
-							'image' => array( // This field will fetch any image from the post 'optional' => true,
+							'image' => array( // This field will fetch the first occuring image from the post 'optional' => true,
 								'overridable' => true
 							)